SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Introduction

-However, these models still lack generalizability as their evaluations are often limited to specific transformers and focus primarily on testing the architecture superficially, without delving into deeper conceptual explorations, potentially leading to a lack of broad applicability.
-In response to this challenge, we propose two innovative networks designed for both vision and textual classification tasks.
-The first, SleepNet, introduces a revolutionary learning paradigm that incorporates ``sleep" cycles into the training process of neural networks.
-Drawing inspiration from cognitive science, SleepNet integrates unsupervised learning features into designated neurons, creating ``sleep" periods interspersed within supervised learning epochs.
-This process mirrors the role of sleep in human memory consolidation, akin to a symphony conductor orchestrating the integration of experiences.
-Notably, SleepNet preserves the weights of the unsupervised encoding components in each Sleep connection during the supervised phases, imitating human memory consolidation during sleep.
-Building on this foundation, we developed DreamNet, which enhances SleepNet by introducing a ``dream" cycle.
-Unlike SleepNet, DreamNet utilizes a complete unsupervised pre-trained autoencoder, not just the encoder, to deepen feature consolidation.
+However, these models still lack generalizability as their evaluations are often limited to specific architectures and focus primarily on testing the architecture superficially, without delving into deeper conceptual explorations, potentially leading to a lack of broad applicability.
+In response to this challenge, we propose two innovative networks designed for visual classification tasks.
+The first, SleepNet, introduces a novel learning paradigm that incorporates \textit{sleep blocks} (which we shall explain later) into the training process of neural networks.
+The name ``SleepNet" is inspired by the concept of memory consolidation during sleep, where information is processed and integrated.
+This model integrates features from pre-trained encoders into designated layers, creating periods of feature enrichment interspersed within supervised learning epochs.
+Notably, SleepNet preserves the weights of the pre-trained encoding components in each enrichment connection during the supervised phases, promoting stable representation learning.
+Building on this foundation, we developed DreamNet, which enhances SleepNet by introducing a \textit{reconstruction block}.
+The name ``DreamNet" draws a parallel to the idea of ``dreaming" as a process of refining and generating new information.
+DreamNet utilizes a complete pre-trained autoencoder, not just the encoder, to deepen feature consolidation and to generate new information.
 This autoencoder not only reconstructs the hidden states but also serves as an additional feature enhancer compared to SleepNet, thereby boosting overall performance.